Which Cotton? A Cotton Yarn Comparison for Crafters

 *note that cotton gets heavier and stronger when wet.

-It breathes.
-Unlike acrylic and/or bulky yarn.
+It breathes… unlike acrylic yarn.

 It softens after repeated washing.

-It is durable.
 While some brands are softer to work with than others, essentially all cotton yarn is durable and will stand up to repeated washing.

 So what’s the difference between the cotton yarn brands?